CoTraderCore/COT-Tokens-DAO1L/README.md

 # Deploy
 0) Set infura_apikey and metamask mnemonic in truffle.js
 1) Remove bild folder (if it is created)
+2) Reset Metamask account
-2) truffle migrate compile-all --network YOUR NETWORK
+3) truffle migrate compile-all --network YOUR NETWORK

 # COT Distribution